The new-for-2019 Ford Mustang racing in the Virgin Australia Supercars Championship has undergone a tumultuous first season.

-Race was more of the same.
-McLaughlin won again for DJRTP, while Tickford Racing’s Cameron waters gave Ford its second third place finish of the weekend for good measure.
+The race was more of the same.
+McLaughlin won again for DJRTP, while Tickford Racing’s Cameron waters gave Ford its second third-place finish of the weekend for good measure.

 McLaughlin has now taken eight wins and eight pole positions in 12 races this year, while his DJRTP teammate Fabian Coulthard has two and Tickford Racing’s Chaz Mostert has one.
 Shane van Gisbergen is the only non-Ford driver to have won a race this year, with the Red Bull Holden driver taking victory in Race 2 at Tasmania.

 Following this win, DJRTP and McLaughlin are now certain that their early-season dominance isn’t down to a superior car, but rather to their team’s overall execution both in the engineering department and on a race weekend.

 “I’ve seen how hard everyone’s worked as soon as this [Mustang] thing was announced,” he told Motorsport.com.
 “They worked bloody hard on building the car from the computer screen to what it is now.”